eklem/yr-icons/README.md

 # Yr-icons

-Icon set for weather data provided by [Yr.no](https://hjelp.yr.no/hc/no/articles/360001940793-Gratis-v%C3%A6rdata-fra-Yr) A fork of [Matmonsen/yr-icons](https://github.com/Matmonsen/yr-icons/blob/master/LICENSE).
-Forked to be able to create a NPM package and add a wind arrow font + css for those.
+Icon set for weather data provided by [Yr.no](https://api.met.no/weatherapi/locationforecast/2.0/).
+Developed for e-paper/e-ink screens in mind.
+Heavily inspired by [Matmonsen/yr-icons](https://github.com/Matmonsen/yr-icons/blob/master/LICENSE).
+Used to be a fork.

 [More information about the different weather symbols](http://om.yr.no/forklaring/symbol/)